timepurge/hyperdefault/README.md

     }
 }
 ```

+A `rule` is just an object with `obj` key defined.
+You can define your complex object structure with beans defined in `ref` key.
-Hyperdefault starts parsing rules from "obj" key in rule json.
-Once it encounters a value of format `${<ref.beankey>:<type>}`, it will look for beankey in "ref" .
+Hyperdefault starts parsing rules from `obj` key in rule json.
+Once it encounters a value of format `${<ref.beankey>:<type>}`, it will look for beankey in `ref` .
 You can further deep link objects and arrays.
 Hyperdefault supports two `type` values:
   - array
   - object

-# Usage
+Using `hyperdefault` you can ignore the defaults and have a lean json payload as in the implementation below:

 ```sh
 const hyperdefault = require("hyperdefault");
 let grid_config = {